mike-brookes/BeagleBone-I2C/README.md

-# BeagleBoneBlack-I2C
+# BeagleBone-I2C
-Class for handling I2C devices on the BeagleBone Black
+C++ Class for handling I2C devices on the BeagleBone

 ReadMe
 -------------